Recyclopedia/.github/profile/README.md

-# Recyclopedia - _Manage Waste, Manage Sustainable Futures_
+# Recyclopedia - _A Digital Encyclopedia on Recycling and Waste Management_

 Bangkit 2024 Product-based Capstone